Free Kitchen Hacks eBook

 Whisk the Sugar, Butter, and Vanilla Extract

-Gently pour that liquid gold (your melted butter), sugar, and vanilla extract into the mixing bowl.
-Oh, the sweet serenade of butter meeting sugar and vanilla!
+Alright, now that your butter is all liquified, it’s time for some fun!
+Gently pour that liquid gold (your melted butter), sugar, and vanilla extract into a mixing bowl.

-Whisk until you achieve that harmonious nirvana of smoothness.
+Now, grab your trusty whisk, and start whisking away, my friend!
+Whisk until it’s nice and smooth.
 It’s like your ingredients are having the most joyful dance party ever, all thanks to your whisk-wielding skills.

 Adding sugar to brownie batter to combine with melted butter and vanilla extract